-This offline travel guide is packed with info including things to see and do, a phrase book, currency converter, information about events, culture and history, restaurants etc… the list goes on!
-You can save all the places you want to visit as a favourite which will then automatically be added to a map so you can better plan your day.
+This offline travel guide is packed with info including things to see and do, a phrase book, currency converter, information about events, culture, and history, restaurants, etc… the list goes on!
+You can save all the places you want to visit as a favorite which will then automatically be added to a map so you can better plan your day.

 Another simple app but useful to have as it contains all the types of emergency contacts you might need if the worst should happen while you are away.
 Numbers like hospitals and embassy’s for example.
 You will probably never need it but it’s nice to be on the safe side.